goertzenator/nifpp/README.markdown

 ## C++11 compatibility
-Nifpp was tested with gcc-4.6, but may work with older versions.
-Activate c++11 support with the switch "--std=c++0x" or "--std=c++11".
+Nifpp was tested with gcc-4.8, but should also work with 4.6 and 4.7.
+Activate c++11 support with "--std=c++11".

-MSVC 2011 and older lack (at least) variadic templates and will not work with nifpp.
+I did not tested with clang, but I have no reason to think that it will not work.
+Please tell me if there are issues.

+I understand that c++11 support in MSVC 2013 is still marginal, so I do not have high hopes of success with that.
+Do tell me if it works.

 ## unsigned long, ERL_NIF_TERM, and nifpp::TERM